asika32764/web-directive/README.md

 ## Argument and Modifiers

 WebDirective supports argument and modifiers like Vue.js.
-However, this feature will cause heavily performance issue, so it is default disabled, you must manually enable it.
+However, due to native HTML not supports query elements by dynamic attribute names, this function must traverse elements to find attributes, which is not very efficient, so it is disabled by default, you must manually enable it.

 ```ts
 import WebDirective from './index';